 Note that GMAT sometimes uses conventions that are different from what amateurs are used to.
 E.g. GMAT uses this convention for azimuths: 0 degrees is South, +90 degrees is East, -90 degrees is West and 180/-180 degrees is North.
 So to convert to the usual convention, you will need to convert azimuth values by subtracting these values from 180.
 I made a Python script that performs these conversions, while also calculating doppler shift values for a user defined frequency.

-Note that this script only works with a ReportFile1.txt file that is defined exactly like that file in the CubesatMoon_NYC.script and LongJiang2_NYC.script mentioned above.
+Note that this script only works with a ReportFile1.txt file that is defined exactly like that file in the CubesatMoon_NYC.script, LongJiang2_NYC.script, EMM_NYC.script and Tianwen1_NYC.script mentioned above.
 The output file TrackingData.txt is in the same directory as ReportFile1.txt and the Tracking.py Python script.